 - Pinus (leave seedlings in seed pot for one year)

-Young plants can often be obtained more quickly by taking cuttings than by raising them from seed, and so for many subjects it is the best method to use.
-Cuttings also give young plants of exactly the same character as the parent, whereas seed will give quite a variation of types, some of which may not be suitable for bonsai work.
+Young plants can often be obtained more quickly by taking cuttings than by raising them from seed, and so for many subjects, it is the best method to use.
+Cuttings also give young plants of exactly the same character as the parent, whereas seed will give quite a variety of types, some of which may not be suitable for bonsai work.

-Each cutting is inserted firmly, approximately one third of its length being buried.
-After insertion a throughout watering is given.
+Each cutting is inserted firmly, approximately one-third of its length being buried.
+After insertion, a thorough watering is given.
 The pots are placed in a cold frame and kept shaded in hot sun until rooting starts.
 The boxes should be covered with a sheet of glass, and newspaper if sunny.
-In this case the tops of the cuttings will need to be approximately one inch below the rim of the box.
+In this case, the tops of the cuttings will need to be approximately one inch below the rim of the box.
 When rooting has taken place the glass may be removed gradually to increase ventilation.

 As far as conifers are concerned, these are not always easily raised from cuttings.
-The high resin content Pinus, Picea and Abeis seems to hinder the formation of the callus from which the new roots grow, so these are more easily grown from the seed.
-Cupressus and Juniperus on the other hand are not so resinous and the best results are obtained from Semi-ripe cuttings taken in June or July; half of each cutting should be ripe.
+The high-resin content of Pinus, Picea and Abeis seems to hinder the formation of the callus from which the new roots grow, so these are more easily grown from the seed.
+Cupressus and Juniperus, on the other hand, are not so resinous and the best results are obtained from semi-ripe cuttings taken in June or July; half of each cutting should be ripe.
 These cuttings may well need to stay in the rooting pots until the following spring before being potted.

 The following subjects are often raised from cuttings (ones in bold denotes easier subjects)

 - Cotonoeaster: hard-wood cuttings

 - Cryptomeria: Semi-ripe cuttings